erlage/rad/README.md

 Navigator.of(context).open(name: "home", values: "/somevalue"); // leading slash is important
 ```

-Then on homepage, value can be accessed on home page using:
+Then on homepage, value can be accessed using:

 ```dart
 var value = Navigator.of(context).getValue("home");